 Salt Lake City, Utah

 High Tech in the Crossroads of the West

 - Utah is a hub to all major western cities and states, as well as a central point for distribution between the Canada and Mexico borders.
 Two major interstates (I-80 and I-15) and all three major rail lines leaving Seattle, San Francisco, and Los Angeles ports meet in Salt Lake City.

 - Utah has a young, educated, and growing workforce, with one of the highest population growth rates in the nation.
 Utah is also the youngest state in the nation with a median age of 30.6 years old, and on average enrolls over 212,000 students per year in higher education.

 - Utah is well known for its pro-business climate.
-Companies benefit from energy costs that are 26% below the national average and third lowest in the U.S. Utah was ranked 1st as the “Best States for Business” by Forbes Magazine for five of the last six years.
+Companies benefit from energy costs that are 26% below the national average and third lowest in the U.S. Utah was ranked 1st as the “Best States for Business” by Forbes Magazine for six of the last nine years.

 Latest Industry News

 GOEX On the Go to Iron County

 The Utah Governor’s Office of Economic Development (GOED) and the Economic Development Corporation...Wednesday, June 12, 2019

 At the Utah Governor’s Office of Economic Development (GOED), Thomas Wadsworth is the manager of...Wednesday, May 22, 2019